anodejs/node-ssltunnel/README.md

 The full list is below:

-'proxy_port'          : the listening proxy port.
+* _proxy_port_          : the listening proxy port.
 Receives cleartext for *client* role and ciphertext for *server* role.
-'server_port'         : the port of the server to forward the data to.
+* 'server_port'         : the port of the server to forward the data to.
-'server_host'         : the host name of the server to forward the data to.
+* 'server_host'         : the host name of the server to forward the data to.

-'client_public_cert'  : client's role public certificate.
+* 'client_public_cert'  : client's role public certificate.
-'server_public_cert'  : client's role private certificate.
+* 'server_public_cert'  : client's role private certificate.
-'client_private_cert' : servers's role public certificate.
+* 'client_private_cert' : servers's role public certificate.
-'server_private_cert' : servers's role public certificate.
+* 'server_private_cert' : servers's role public certificate.

-'log_level'           : One of: 'error', 'warn', 'info', or 'log'.
+* 'log_level'           : One of: 'error', 'warn', 'info', or 'log'.
-'keep_alive'          : Whether to use TCP keep alive when connecting to *server* role.
+* 'keep_alive'          : Whether to use TCP keep alive when connecting to *server* role.
 This setting is relevant to *client* role only.

 ## Enjoy!